delphix/linux-pkg/README.md

 ## Versions and Branches

 The framework is designed in a way to allow easy integration with the Delphix release process.
-The idea is that both the package build artifacts (`.debs`) and package source code should be available for each Delphix release.
+The idea is that both the package build artifacts (`.deb`s and `.ddeb`s) and package source code should be available for each Delphix release.
 This should hold for both in-house and third-party packages.

 Regarding the build artifacts, those should be taken care of by the existing Delphix build artifacts storage policy, available